Moon Sighting

 The Celebration

-Eid al-Fitr (عيد الفطر — "Festival of Breaking the Fast") is one of the two major Islamic holidays, celebrated by nearly 2 billion Muslims worldwide.
+Eid al-Adha (عيد الأضحى — "Festival of the Sacrifice") is one of the two major Islamic holidays, celebrated by nearly 2 billion Muslims worldwide.

 Eid Prayer